What is Iyengar Yoga

 In Iyengar Yoga, how you do the pose is almost always informed by why, and this sets the stage for practicing the same pose many different ways.
 Are you practicing Utthita Trikonasana for your shoulders or for your hips?
 To build confidence or to focus the mind?
 By necessity, this mode of inquiry is a floodgate for creativity!

-And quite likely, it was this "how depends on why" mode of inquiry that first led BKS Iyengar to introduce the use of props, which is yet another opportunity for creativity.
+And quite likely, it was this "how depends on why" mode of inquiry that first led BKS Iyengar to introduce the use of props, which is yet another opportunity for creativity—something explored more deeply in my article on the use of props in Iyengar Yoga.
 Simple props such as blocks, blankets, and chairs not only help make asanas more accessible but they do so by celebrating human variation.
 For example, if someone has a long torso and short legs, it makes good sense that they may need to practice differently than someone with a short torso and longer legs.

 In addition to improving accessibility, creative prop usage is a quintessential learning tool.
 Even if you can perform an asana without a prop, there are times when inserting one can help clarify a particular action or drive home a specific lesson.
 BKS Iyengar himself has been quoted as saying, "The wall is my guru" because he received so much feedback about his poses by practicing against the wall.